KingKling19/llm-rpg-kling/README.md

 ▀         ▀                                ███    ███
 ```

 LLM-RPG is intended to be a role-playing game that leverages large language models to create dynamic and engaging gameplay experiences.
-Currently it is still in the early stages of development and only has a battle scene implemented.
+Currently it is still in the early stages of development and only has a wizard like battle scene implemented.

 ## Current / future features

-- **Dynamic Battles**: Engage in battles where both heroes and enemies use AI to determine actions and effects.
+- **Dynamic Battles**: Engage in battles where wizards and enemies use AI to determine actions and effects.
 - **Character Customization**: Define your hero's stats and abilities.
 - **AI-Powered Creativity**: Use creative language to influence battle outcomes.